 Bio

 Greg is the winner of the 2021 River Styx International Poetry Contest selected by Adrian Matejka.
-His poetry has appeared in Ecotone, New Ohio Review, Nimrod, North American Review, Prairie Schooner, River Styx, Smartish Pace, Sugar House Review, West Branch, and elsewhere.
+His poetry has appeared in Best New Poets 2023, Ecotone, Gulf Coast, Nimrod, North American Review, Prairie Schooner, River Styx, Smartish Pace, West Branch, and elsewhere.
 He was finalist for the 2022 Pablo Neruda Prize for Poetry from Nimrod, the 2021 Patricia Cleary Miller Award for Poetry from New Letters, the 2013 Crab Creek Review Editors’ Prize, and the 2006 Erskine J. Poetry Prize from Smartish Pace.
-In addition, he has been the finalist for the St. Lawrence Book Award (Black Lawrence Press), the Many Voices Project (New Rivers Press), as well as semi-finalist for the A. Poulin, Jr. Poetry Prize (BOA Editions), the Vassar Miller Prize in Poetry (U. North Texas Press), Crab Orchard Series in Poetry (Southern Illinois U. Press), the Philip Levine Prize in Poetry, and the Hudson Prize (Black Lawrence Press).
+In addition, he has been the semi-finalist for the A. Poulin, Jr. Poetry Prize (BOA Editions), the Vassar Miller Prize in Poetry (U. North Texas Press), Crab Orchard Series in Poetry (Southern Illinois U. Press), and the Philip Levine Prize in Poetry.
 To date he has received four Pushcart Prize nominations.

 Greg lives in Columbus, Ohio, and works in publishing as a freelance editor.